webiny/docs.webiny.com/docs/webiny-apps/menu-registration/registering-menu.md

     },
 ```

-You should add code above to your plugins array as you can see below.
+You should add code above to your plugins array as you can see on example below.

 ```javascript